ANHD-NYC-CODE/anhd-council-backend/README.md

    and change `credsStore` to `credStore` (plural to singular)
 3. As a note: you may have to do this sometimes when you rebuild the app's docker container.
 There seems to be a bug reverting it.

+## I have an automated dataset update with the correct "API LAST CHECKED" date, but the data is not up to date for that dataset

+1. Please reset the site cache to verify if the data is truly not updated - OR -
+2. Look at the live data on the Production Database to see if the missing data is actually present
+3. Check the UPDATES log to see if the last update failed for the dataset - OR
+4. Check the Celery Tasks log on tasks.displacementalert.org to see if such update failed.
+5. If it's been determined the update failed - or you'd simply like to re-run it - it's best to do so from the Periodic Tasks at api.displacementalert.org/admin
+6. If the Data has not changed since the last update, it's likely the periodic task will not run.
+This can be circumvented by truncating the API LAST CHECKED value for that dataset in the production table.
+Alternately, you may wait for the next API update of the data.

+## My update failed with a ' deadlock detected ' error.

+This is likely because another dataset update is already in progress for the current dataset - or a related one.
+Please check tasks.displacementalert.org prior to updates to ensure one is not already in progress for the same dataset.
+It's recommended to let an update fail or timeout before trying the dataset update again.

 ## For S3 Buckets

 - Download the Files by directly accessing the buckets: You can use the following commands to download to the current directory you're in on your local device: